mre/endler.dev/content/2011/on-hard-work/index.md

 Today it is easier to accomplish something meaningful than ever before.

-If you are reading this, you have access to a powerful instrument -- a computer with an Internet connection.
+If you are reading this, you have access to a powerful instrument &mdash; a computer with an Internet connection.
 We live in a time where a single person can accomplish miracles without hard physical labor.
 A time where billions of people can grow a business from their desk, get famous in minutes,